mdasheef99/gemma_3n_2B/README.md

 For issues, questions, or contributions related to this Kaggle competition entry, please refer to the comprehensive documentation in the `/docs` folder or the troubleshooting guide above.

-**🎯 Ready for Samsung Galaxy S23 deployment and real-world bookstore inventory management!**
+**🎯 Ready for Android device deployment and real-world bookstore inventory management!**